Updated March 2018

 We recently spent a weekend in Philly and all four of us loved it.
 It’s a great place to take the kids and educate them on U.S. history.
 Stand in the room in Independence Hall where the Declaration of Independence was signed, take a walk on Elfreth’s Alley, the oldest neighborhood in America, see Ben Franklin’s grave, even visit the nation’s first zoo.

-There are many other things to see and do in Philly, including museums, picturesque parks, good restaurants and pretty tree-lined neighborhoods.
+There are many other things to do with kids in Philadelphia, including museums, picturesque parks, good restaurants and pretty tree-lined neighborhoods.
 It can be hard to know what to leave in and what to leave out.
-Below is a list of all that you can do in Philly.
-For us, we wanted to first make sure to see the sites that focus on Philly’s historical importance – it is, after all, the birth place of America!
+Below is a list of the many things to do in Philly.
+For us, we wanted to first make sure to see the sites that focus on Philadelphia’s historical importance – it is, after all, the birth place of America!

 Independence Hall is where the Declaration of Independence and Constitution were signed and adopted, so it is a must see!
 Stand in the very room where the United States was “born” – it’s great for all ages.
 Our guide was phenomenal and very engaging with the kids and knew how to make it interesting for them.
 The whole audience was into it.
 It’s about a half hour long.